 Turin is also the point source of breadsticks, an industrial table decoration in the US, but here made with very precise techniques and a variety of ingredients.
 The rubatá are hand-rolled, but my favorite are the segale (rye) ones, with butter.

-I’m also working my way through all the red wines, settling on the unusual Ruché and Nebbiolo, over the famous Barbaresco and Barbera.
+I’m also working my way through all the red wines, settling on Nebbiolo and the unusual Ruché over the famous Barbaresco and Barbera.

 But another interesting dimension of regionality is that wine farmers tend to prefer their own wine over what is deemed “excellent” by professionals.
 Regionality and locality is not only an exoticism for the tourist, an eco-commitment for the ethical, or a superlative for the gourmet.
 It is also the taste and landscape of home, and the incomparable resonance of one’s own land and labor.